Assessment Grievance Process

 The taxable status of a property represents its ownership, condition and use as of one specific point in time, which for Scarsdale is always May 1 each year.

 Complaints on assessments, or grievances, which must be accompanied by proof of value and other supporting documentation at the time of filing, but no later than Grievance Day, can be filed at the Office of the Assessor between June 1 and Grievance Day, which is always the 3rd Tuesday in June.
-Those wishing to protest their assessment, should consult the website of the Office of Real Property Tax Services (ORPTS) for assistance, as well as to download the publication, "How to File a Complaint on Your Assessment."
+Those wishing to protest their assessment, should consult the website of the Office of Real Property Tax Services (ORPTS) for assistance, as well as to download the publication, "Contesting Your Assessment in New York State."

 Note: Only one copy of the grievance application/documentation is required and will be accepted for filing.